VA Health Care Benefits and the MISSION Act

 To receive treatment for mental health and substance abuse, you will need VA benefits and will need to find treatment through the VA.
 Most often, this means accessing care at a VA facility.

-However, in many cases, VA facilities may be too overloaded, too far from you, or may not offer the specialized treatment you need in your area.
+However, sometimes VA facilities may be too overloaded, too far from you, or may not offer the specialized treatment you need in your area.
 In this case, you may be able to receive community care—treatment with a non-VA provider in the VA’s community care network—through the MISSION Act.6

 MISSION Act Improves Access to Community Care Programs

-The MISSION Act improves the substance abuse and mental health treatment options available for Vets.6,7 The program allows Vets who meet certain eligibility requirements to seek care through a VA facility, urgent care or walk-in clinic, through telehealth, or with a community care provider.
-7
+The MISSION Act improves the substance abuse and mental health treatment options available for Vets.6,7 The program allows Vets who meet certain eligibility requirements to seek care through a VA facility, urgent care or walk-in clinic, telehealth, or a community care provider.7

 Community care providers are medical and mental health professionals outside of the VA healthcare system who are allowed to provide services to Vets through the Community Care Program.8 If a Vet is eligible, the VA will pay for visits with an approved provider.